Helena Bonham Carter: Relationships

 Bonham Carter and Burton lived in adjoining houses in Belsize Park, London.
 She owned one of the houses; Burton later bought the other, and they connected the two.
 In 2006, they bought the Mill House in Sutton Courtenay, Oxfordshire.
 It was previously leased by her grandmother, Violet Bonham Carter, and owned by her great-grandfather H. H. Asquith.

 Bonham Carter and Burton have a son and daughter together.
 She told The Daily Telegraph of her struggles with infertility and the difficulties she had during her pregnancies.
 She said that before the conception of her daughter, she and Burton had been trying for a baby for two years and, although they conceived naturally, they were considering in vitro fertilisation.

 On 23 December 2014, the two announced that they had "separated amicably" earlier that year.
-Of the separation, Bonham Carter told Harper's Bazaar: "Everyone always says you have to be strong and have a stiff upper lip, but it's okay to be fragile....
-You've got to take very small steps, and sometimes you won't know where to go next because you've lost yourself".
+Of the separation, Bonham Carter told Harper's Bazaar: "Everyone always says you have to be strong and have a stiff upper lip, but it's okay to be fragile. ...You've got to take very small steps, and sometimes you won't know where to go next because you've lost yourself."
 She added: "With divorce, you go through massive grief—it is a death of a relationship, so it's utterly bewildering.
-Your identity, everything, changes".
+Your identity, everything, changes."

 Since 2018, Bonham Carter has been in a relationship with art historian Rye Dag Holmboe.
 Holmboe is 21 years her junior.
 Regarding their age gap, Bonham Carter told The Times in 2019: "Everybody ages at a different rate.
 My boyfriend is unbelievably mature.
 He's an old soul in a young body, what more could I want?
 People are slightly frightened of older women, but he isn't.
-Women can be very powerful when they're older".
+Women can be very powerful when they're older."

-Media image
+Public image

 Bonham Carter is known for her unconventional and eccentric sense of fashion.
 British Vogue described her dark style in clothing and acting as "quirky and irreverent".
 Vanity Fair named her on its 2010 Best-Dressed List and she was selected by Marc Jacobs to be the face of his Autumn/Winter 2011 advertising campaign.
 She has cited Vivienne Westwood and Marie Antoinette as her main style influences.

 In May 2021, Bonham Carter featured in a commercial for British furniture retailer Sofology, taking viewers through the quirks and stylistic flourishes of her home.
-In 2021, she wrote an article for Harper's Bazaar on the influence of Lewis Carroll's Alice's Adventures in Wonderland on her life since she first read the book as a child: "As far back as I can remember, I’ve been a wannabe Alice", adding, "everywhere I look at home, every view has some reference to Alice: frog footman candlesticks, teacup constructions, a teapot lamp, a chessboard teapot, an oversized pocket watch, undersized doors, bunnies, internal windows that look like mirrors, and mirrors that look like windows".
+In 2021, she wrote an article for Harper's Bazaar on the influence of Lewis Carroll's Alice's Adventures in Wonderland on her life since she first read the book as a child: "As far back as I can remember, I've been a wannabe Alice", adding, "everywhere I look at home, every view has some reference to Alice: frog footman candlesticks, teacup constructions, a teapot lamp, a chessboard teapot, an oversized pocket watch, undersized doors, bunnies, internal windows that look like mirrors, and mirrors that look like windows".